crscaballero/AvoStore/README.md

 # AvoStore

-Short project created to practice Next.JS
+Short project created to practice Next.JS using a fake API